lrjball/lrjball.github.io/_posts/2020-11-03-source-code-poetry.md

 The [Source Code Poetry][source_code_poetry] competition challenges participants to write some code that runs without any errors, but also reads as poetry.
 This post talks a little about my thought process when writing my poem.
-But first, here is my poem:
+But first, here it is:

 ```python
 """A Coronavirus Haiku"""